Boulder Fortress Pueblito

 : Currently only Dinetah Gray and Gobernador Polychrome have been identified at the site (Towner 1997).

-: Eleven samples have been collected from the site.
+: Eleven samples have been collected from the site, eight from the pueblito and three from Hogans 1 and 3.
 Wood species included juniper and pinyon.
 All of the samples from the pueblito exhibit metal ax cut marks, however none of the samples from the hogans showed such evidence.
 Tree-ring dates obtained suggest that the pueblito was likely built in 1728 (Towner 1997).
+None of the samples from the hogans provided accurate dates.

 ||Bureau of Land Management